Hi, I'm Manó, nice to meet you.

 What I've done

 Amazon - UX Design Internship

-Spearheaded the Virtual Gifting innovative project with the C3UX Team and C3Tech.
+Spearheaded the Virtual Gifting innovative project with the C3UX Team and C3Tech in Consumer Organization.
 Created a gifting experience that evokes sentimental value and also bridges the gap between sending and receiving gift-cards and physical presents.